• Blog

 But what if you want to do more?

-• Or to cut up your panel and make it a series of blocks in your quilt.
+- Or maybe you wish to cut up your panel and make it a series of blocks in your quilt.

-• Import a panel image into EQ8 and figure out the size of not only the complete panel, but any sections within the panel as well.
+- import a panel image into EQ and figure out the sizes of sections of the panel.

 What are you waiting for?
 Join us today.